bokulich-lab/q2-fondue/README.md

 - `--m-accession-ids-file` is a TSV containing accession numbers for all of the runs
 - `--p-email` is your email address (required by NCBI)
 - `--output-dir` directory where the downloaded metadata and sequences are stored as Qiime 2 artifacts

+### License

+q2-fondue is released under a BSD-3-Clause license.
+See LICENSE for more details.